UltraCart/rest_api_v2_sdk_javascript/docs/WebhookApi.md

 var apiInstance = new UltraCartRestApiV2.WebhookApi();

 var opts = {
-  'limit': 100, // Integer | The maximum number of records to return on this one API call.
+  'limit': 100, // Number | The maximum number of records to return on this one API call.
-  'offset': 0, // Integer | Pagination of the record set.
+  'offset': 0, // Number | Pagination of the record set.
 Offset is a zero based index.
   'sort': "sort_example", // String | The sort order of the webhooks.
 See documentation for examples 'placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
 };